The oldest public wildflower garden in the United States

 Names: With the publication of new volume 9 of Flora of North America this species has been removed from the Potentilla genus and classified as Drymocallis arguta (Pursh) Rydb.
 The genus name, Drymocallis, is from two Greek words - dymos, meaning 'woods' and kallos meaning 'beauty', referring to the plant as a 'woodland beauty'.
 The species name, arguta, means 'sharply toothed' or 'notched' referring to the teeth on the margins of the leaflets.
 The older classification was Potentilla arguta and there were two varieties, which are not recognized in the new classification.
 See Flora of North America (Ref. #W7) for a description and rational for the class change.

 The author names for the plant classification are: First to classify, as Potentilla arguta in 1813, was ‘Pursh’ which refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
-His work was amended in 1898 by ‘Rybg.’ which refers to Per Axel Rydberg (1860-1931), Swedish born American botanist, first curator of the New York Botanical Garden Herbarium.
+Pursh was disliked by American botanists because he took some of these plants to New York with him and later to London treating them as his own property.
+He did the same years later with much material collected by Thomas Nuttall, writing it up with no credit to Nuttall.
+Prush's work was amended in 1898 by ‘Rybg.’ which refers to Per Axel Rydberg (1860-1931), Swedish born American botanist, first curator of the New York Botanical Garden Herbarium.
 He received a commission from the US Dept. of Agriculture for a botanical exploration of several places in the western states and his expertise was in the flora of the Great Plains and Rocky Mountains.
 He described approx. 1700 new species.

 Comparisons: There is one other similar white-flowered species in the Cinquefoil group found in Minnesota: Sibbaldiopsis tridentata, [formerly Potentilla tridentata], Shrubby five-fingers or the Three-toothed Cinquefoil but there the leaves are divided into 3 leaflets and the sepals are much shorter than the petals.
 All the other similar looking Cinquefoils have yellow flowers.